Welcome to the Grandin Village Business, Retail & Shopping District!

 Grandin Village Farmers Market

 A hub of activity on Saturday mornings from April through October, the Grandin Village Community Market (GVCM) supports local, sustainable agriculture by connecting the public with local farmers and other producers in a vibrant and economically viable marketplace.
 All items sold at the GVCM are produced within 100 miles of the Market location because “Local is Good.”

 Currently the GVCM is comprised of 18 farmers and food producers featuring certified and non-certified organic veggies, fruit, herbs, seasonal seedlings, cheese, pasture raised/grass-fed chicken, beef, pork, and lamb, regional seafood, locally roasted coffee, artisan homemade breads, muffins, baked goods, hot-prepared foods, and fresh-cut flowers.

 The Grandin Chillage

-On select Fridays April to October visitors spend an evening enjoying live music, craft brews, wine, sangria, kettle popcorn and local food truck offerings in the special ambience of our beautiful village.
-All children 18 and under must be accompanied by an adult; 12 and under are free.
-Dogs on a leash are welcome!
+In normal times, visitors spend an evening enjoying live music, craft brews, wine, sangria, kettle popcorn and local food truck offerings in the special ambience of our beautiful village on select Fridays April to October.

 Holiday Children's Parade